signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-00/chapter00.md

 ![Radio](./images/pw_radio_icon.png)

 Modular synthesis is all about *inputs* and *outputs*.
 You can think of the radio pictured here like a very simple "module."
 It has a couple of inputs: a *volume knob,* a *station knob*, and some *radio waves* flying through the air towards the antenna.
 It uses these inputs to create an output: the sound of a radio station at a certain volume traveling towards your ears!
-The *volume knob* is an *control parameter* which controls volume.
+The *volume knob* is a *control parameter* which controls volume.
 The *station knob* is also a control parameter; it selects which *audio input* (the various radio waves) to listen to, i.e. it selects your radio station!

 ![Radio I/O](./images/pw_radio_io_cropped.png)

 ***Modules in a modular synthesizer do the same thing: they take in a series of inputs and produce an output (or multiple outputs!).
 The output is created by applying set of rules to the various inputs.***

 Let's consider this in the context of the radio first.
 What "rules" does the radio apply to the *inputs* in order to produce an *output*?

 ![Radio Block Diagram](./images/pw_radio_blocks.png)

 First, it receives lots of radio waves for different stations at its antenna.
-Then it selects which radio station to listen to based off of the *station input parameter* This audio input is passed to an *amplifier*, which makes the incoming audio signal louder or quieter based on the position of the *volume input parameter*.
+Then it selects which radio station to listen to based off of the *station input parameter*.
+This audio input is passed to an *amplifier*, which makes the incoming audio signal louder or quieter based on the position of the *volume input parameter*.
 Once this final signal has been created, it gets sent to a speaker for our listening pleasure!
 This "block" based diagram shows us the *signal flow*.  *Signal flow* describes the path signals (both *control* and *audio*) take as they flow through the system.
 Individual *modules* or *processing blocks* receive input signals and create new output signals to pass along.

 ![Radio I/O](./images/pw_radio_table.png)